xyzuka/Forkify-App/projectNotes.md

 - Clicking on the button again will un-bookmark the recipe
   - Model.js -> Creating a function deleteBookmark
   - Controller.js -> Using the created function deleteBookmark in a if else statement

+16. SAVING BOOKMARKS IN BOOKMARKS TAB

+- Creating a new view file, bookmarksView.js to create a new markup whenever the user bookmarks a recipe
+- Updating the bookmark tab to highlight the recipe selected
+- Since resultsView.js and bookmarksView.js are similar, we will create a another class element called previewView.js
+  - previewView.js will be used as a child view for bookmarksView.js and resultsView.js